azec23/ColorSpace_Plugin/README.md

 -  **Step 12:**
 The option for you to Shear the Objcets will appear, selecet 'Yes' or 'No'
 -  **Step 13:**
-If 'Yes' was answered for the Shear options, a window to enter your Shear value will appear and enter a value
+If 'Yes' was answered for the Shear options, a window to enter your value will appear
 -  **Step 14:**
 The Angle for Shearing window will appear for you to enter an amount in degrees for the Shear
 -  **Step 15:**